-We also note that our experiments include the cost of loading data from disk (as needed).
-The loading time is non-trivial (see the table in Figure 2).
+Specifically, our results include the cost of loading data from disk (as needed).
+The loading time is non-trivial (see Table 2).
 One advantage of Optane-PM is that data is persistent and has no loading time.
 To measure the cost of compute only, we also tracked the running time after data was loaded.
 In this case, using Optane-PM is between two and three times slower than DRAM, which is expected since the latency of Optane-PM is known to be approximately three times that of DRAM.
 We note that the slower latency of Optane-PM is well worth the trade-off for higher capacity as well as persistence.